pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then add 9 documents to the `orders` collection representing 5 orders for 01-Feb-2021 and 4 orders for 02-Feb-2021:
+Drop any old version of the database (if it exists) and then add 9 documents to the `orders` collection representing 5 orders for 01-Feb-2021 and 4 orders for 02-Feb-2021:

 ```javascript
 use book-incremental-analytics;